For the 15th Lyon Biennial, Petrit Halilaj presented his installation, Shkrepëtima.

 The works were developed for the second edition of the Mario Merz Prize and exhibited for the first time at the Merz Foundation, Turin, in 2018, curated by Leonardo Bigazzi.

-This series consists of sculptures and monumental installations that recontextualize the costumes and stage props of a theatrical performance (which took place few months earlier) inside the exhibition space.
+This series consists of sculptures and monumental installations that recontextualize the costumes and stage props of a theatrical performance which took place a few months earlier inside the exhibition space.

 As a result of the project, the House of Runik was elected for restoration and conservation by local authorities.